xenitane/xenitane.github.io/src/content/publication/errors-as-values-the-better-approach.md

 ## Parting Words

-I hope you learnt something interesting here, which you might find useful and be able to use later in your journey as a developer, engineer.
+I hope you've learnt something interesting here, which you might find useful and be able to use later in your journey as a developer, engineer.

 Till then, I'll be floating around.